martha-thomae/GuatC1/09_Rodrigo-de-Ceballos_Mass/comments.md

 - Shorten the last note in the Bassus
 - Extend minim to a semibreve in Tenor (measure 5 from the end)

-Remaining orange labels after editorial corrections:
+No remaining orange labels after editorial corrections
-- ...

 ## Sanctus